MASILab/Inhale_Exhale_CT/README.md

     - Drop duplicates in the file /nfs/masi/krishar1/SPIE_2025_InhaleExhaleCT/final_paired_data_spreadsheets/COPD_GE_pairedkernels_100randomsamples_GOLDlabels.csv

 7) **traintestsplit_dev.ipynb**: Script to do the train, test split for controls and cases.
 Very easy to follows

+- Voxel morph needs its own data curation (To do)